replit/upm/README.md

 Show metadata about a package.
 Default to table format.

     $ upm add <package>
-        [-n, --no-lock]
-        [-N, --no-install]
         [-v, --version=SPEC]
         [--guess]

 Add a package to the specfile.
-Unless `--no-lock` is given, proceed to update the lockfile and the specfile and reinstall packages (if necessary, and unless `--no-install` is given).
+Then update the lockfile and specfile, and reinstall packages.
 You can give a specific version spec with `--version`, or omit to use the default (the latest version, or something similarly reasonable).
 If `--guess` is given, then `upm guess` is implicitly run and the output is combined with the packages given on the command line.

-    $ upm remove <package> [-n, --no-lock] [-N, --no-install]
+    $ upm remove <package>

-Remove a package from the specfile, but don't do anything else.
-Unless `--no-lock` is given, proceed to update the lockfile and the specfile and reinstall packages (if necessary, and unless `--no-install` is given).
+Remove a package from the specfile.
+Then update the lockfile and the specfile and reinstall packages.

-    $ upm lock <package> [-N, --no-install] [-f, --force]
+    $ upm lock <package> [-f, --force]

 Update the lockfile from the specfile, if necessary.
-Unless `--no-install` is given, proceed to reinstall packages from the lockfile.
+Then reinstall packages from the lockfile.
 If `--force` is given, always update the lockfile, even if the specfile has not been changed since the last update.

     $ upm install [-f, --force]